interledger/web-monetization-extension/docs/testing/testplan.md

 Use the [Web Monetization playground](https://webmonetization.org/play/) to quickly and seamlessly create the conditions of a monetized website, to use only for testing.
 When you add wallet addresses or payment pointers to the playground, the playground becomes a monetized website that you can use the Web Monetization extension to pay

 On the playground, you can use real money from a real wallet, or you can use “play” money from a “test wallet”.
-The Interledger Test Wallet application can be used to set up an account that is enabled for Web Monetization, and other Interledger functionality, without involving “real money”.
-You can learn more about the [Interledger Test Wallet here](https://rafiki.dev/integration/playground/testnet/).

 **Important**